jssteinberg/sapper-floor-template/README.md

 `@sapper` dependencies are resolved through `src/node_modules/@sapper`, which is created during the build.
 You therefore need to run or build the project once to avoid warnings about missing dependencies.

-The script does not support webpack at the moment.

 ## Directory structure